blackpuppy/docs/en/core-libraries/helpers/js.rst

 .. php:method:: writeBuffer($options = array())

-Writes all Javascript generated so far to a code block or caches them to a file and returns a linked script.
+Writes all JavaScript generated so far to a code block or caches them to a file and returns a linked script.

 **Options**